 Click Here to File a Utah Mechanics Lien Document

-On a private project, the Utah construction lien places an encumbrance on the property that makes it difficult to resell or re-finance the property without first removing the construction lien.
+On a private project where one performed work on the job, the Utah construction lien places an encumbrance on the property that makes it difficult to resell or re-finance the property without first removing the construction lien.

 Click Here to File a Utah Lien Document

-LienItNow.com prepares and serves Utah Stop Notices for a fee of $125.00.
+LienItNow.com prepares and serves Utah Stop Notices.
 A Stop Notice is a notification that has the ability to enhance the effectiveness of a mechanic's lien.
-A Stop Notice, or a notice to withhold funds, is sent to the company that is financing or funding the construction funds for a project.
+A Stop Notice, or a notice to withhold funds on projects by the contractor, is sent to the company that is financing or funding the construction funds for a project.
 Once that company receives the Stop Notice, that company has notice that it should withhold sufficient money to satisfy the stop notice claim.
 The purpose of the Stop Notice is to provide the lender, financiers or funders of the construction project notice that there is money owed to a contractor, subcontractor or supplier so that an inquiry can be made as to why that money is not being paid.

 Click Here to File a Utah Stop Notice Document

-LienItNow.com prepares, files and serves Utah Amendments to construction lien Claims for a fee of $250.00.
+LienItNow.com prepares, files and serves Utah Amendments to construction lien Claims.
 Amendments to a construction lien claim are often needed when something about the claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.

 Click Here to File a Utah Lien Amendment Document

-LienItNow.com prepares, files and serves Utah Discharges of construction lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves Utah Discharges of construction lien Claims.
 Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of construction lien Claim should be filed.

 Click Here to File a Utah Lien Release Document

-LienItNow.com prepares, files and serves extensions of construction lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves extensions of construction lien Claims.
 All lien claims expire after a certain period of time, and filing an extension of the construction lien claim prolongs the expiration date.
 Utah law, however, does not permit an extension of construction lien claims.

 Click Here to File a Utah Lien Extension Document

-LienItNow.com prepares, files and serves Utah Bond Claims for a fee of $275.00.
+LienItNow.com prepares, files and serves Utah Bond Claims.
 Bond claims can only be filed on a project where the owner, contractor or subcontractor has obtained a payment bond to ensure that every contractor receives payment for the work performed on the Project.
 The payment bonds issued by sureties for construction projects have specific timing requirements, but most require claimants to submit claims against the bond within sixty to ninety days from the claimants' last date of work.
 Bond claims are as or more effective than a lien claim because the payment bond acts as a guarantee that payment will be made for work properly completed.

 Click Here to File a Utah Bond Claim Document

-LienItNow.com prepares, files and serves Utah Pre-Notices for bond claims for a fee of $50.00.
+LienItNow.com prepares, files and serves Utah Pre-Notices for bond claims.
 Depending on the terms of the payment bond, pre-notices may or may not be required.
 LienItNow.com recommends that, prior to or immediately after starting work or delivering materials to a project, subcontractors and suppliers, file a pre-notice that it is a potential beneficiary of the construction project's bond.

 Click Here to File a Utah Pre-Bond Notice Document